tudor33sud/nodejs-state-machine/readme.md

 * **transitions** - transitions array definition ([ { name:<name>, from:<fromState>, to:<toState> }])

+## API

+* **camel cased methods for transition names** - Methods to change internal state defined by transition names : returns changed state or throws error
+* **is(state)** - Method to check if state machine is in a certain state : boolean
+* **can(transitionName)** - Check if a given transition can occur on the current state : boolean
+* **reset(state)** - Method to reset state machine to a given state : returns current state or throws error

+All states and transitions of the StateMachine can be retrieved by using stateMachineInstance.states or stateMachineInstance.transitions ( will return a ES6 SET ).

 ## State Management Overview

 For better description about managing the state, note that we use 2 main concepts: **transition** and **state**.